 Learn the Dates

 Youth Intake players will always arrive around the same time.
 However its never actually the same date every year, but is always the same date in everyone’s save.
-When players are spawned into the game.
-This website tells you which dates are used for youth intake dates and they are the same as in 2018 hence the URL.
+To find the youth intake days, use this website.
+They are the same as in 2018 hence the URL.

 On the first day they still haven’t technically signed a contract as they are still on a youth contract, but will very shortly sign a contract.
 It is on the very first day that it is possible to poach players from other clubs on youth contract deals.